Alabama A&M vs. Alabama State Predictions & Picks – October 28

 Alabama A&M vs. Alabama State Predictions & Picks: Odds, Moneyline, Spread - Saturday, October 28

-In the matchup between the Alabama State Hornets and Alabama A&M Bulldogs on Saturday, October 28 at 3:30 PM, our projection model expects the Hornets to come away with the victory.
-Looking for predictions on the final score, spread, and point total, too?
-Find a full game projection below.
+The Alabama State Hornets are expected to come out on top in their game versus the Alabama A&M Bulldogs at 1:00 PM on Saturday, October 28, according to our computer model.
+If you're looking for additional projections on the final score, spread, and point total, we've got you covered below.

 Watch college football all season long on Fubo and ESPN+!